-The internal audit covers all the factories, sales offices, warehouses and businesses and functions controlled centrally, as per the plan agreed with the Audit Committee.
+The Internal Audit covers all the factories, sales offices, warehouses and centrally controlled businesses and functions, as per the annual plan agreed with the Audit Committee.
 The audit coverage plan of CAD is approved by the Audit Committee at the beginning of every year.
 Every quarter, the Audit Committee of the Board is presented with key control issues and actions taken on the issues highlighted in previous report.

 Business Risk Assessment procedures have been set in place for self-assessment of business risks, operating controls and compliance with Corporate Policies.
 There is an ongoing process to track the evolution of risks and delivery of mitigating action plans.

-Financial controls review procedures and guidelines are issued by Unilever annually in line with Sarbanes-Oxley (s.
-404) requirements.
+Financial controls review procedures and guidelines are issued by Unilever annually in line with Sarbanes-Oxley (S. 404) requirements.
 Unit heads are responsible for implementing these procedures to confirm the effectiveness of the financial controls in that unit and to correct any instances of weaknesses identified.
 In addition, effectiveness of operational and non-financial controls is also reviewed by the unit heads.
-During the year, financial control environment was streamlined and strengthened with 50% of key controls being automated by further leveraging SAP.
-These procedures provide the management an assurance on the internal processes and systems.

 Nomination and Remuneration Committee